yunjiewong/SEP-HW/C#/Assignment1.md

 #### 4.Whats the purpose of Garbage Collector in .NET?
   - Garbage Collector is antomatic memory manager, which can release memory automatically, allocate the object on managed heap efficiently

+#### 1.What happens when you divide an int variable by 0?
+  - It results in error message

+#### 2.What happens when you divide an double variable by 0?
+  - no error message.
+It results in Infinity.

+#### 3.What happens when you overflow an int variable, that is, set it to a value beyond itsrange?
+  - it goes back to negative range

+#### 4. What is the difference between x = y++; and x = ++y;?
+  - ++y is preincrement: y increses before the operation
+  - y++ is postincrement: y increses after the operation

+#### 5. What is the difference between break, continue, and return when used inside a loop statement?
+  - break: stop iterating the loop
+  - continue: skip current iteration, continue to next one till the iterations end
+  - return: stop current function and return value

+#### 6.What are the three parts of a for statement and which of them are required?
+  - initialization, condition and incrementation

+#### 7. What is the difference between the = and == operators?
+   - "=" assignment operator
+   - "==" comparison operator

+#### 8. Does the following statement compile? for ( ; true; ) ;
+  - yes, infinite loop

+#### 9. What does the underscore _ represent in a switch expression?
+  - replaces the default keyword to signify that it should match anything if reached

+#### 10.What interface must an object implement to be enumerated over by using the foreach statement?
+  - IEnumerable